Seungwoo-Hong/Seungwoo-Hong.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: |+
   Assistant Professor, Department of Mechanical Engineering, <br>
+  with a dual affiliation in the School of Smart Mobility, <br>
   <a href='https://www.korea.ac.kr/sites/en/index.do'>Korea University</a>

 profile: